-About one-third of all the pneumonias in the US each year are caused by respiratory viruses.
+About one third of all the pneumonias in the US each year are caused by respiratory viruses.
 The most common viral cause of pneumonia for adults is the flu virus (influenza).
 The most common viral cause of pneumonia in children younger than one year of age is respiratory syncytial virus (RSV).
-In HIV+ children, cytomegalovirus-associated pneumonias are also common.
+In children living with HIV, cytomegalovirus-associated pneumonias are also common.

 TB often occurs as a lung infection, but can affect almost any organ of the body.
 Mycobacterium tuberculosis, the bacterium that causes TB, can spread when a person with active TB disease coughs, sneezes or spits.
 Tiny droplets of fluid from the lungs are carried in the air and can be inhaled by someone nearby.

 In healthy people, the immune system can usually prevent the bacteria from causing symptoms of TB (active disease).
-In HIV+ people, the bacteria may get out of control, resulting in active disease with symptoms.
+In people living with HIV, the bacteria may get out of control, resulting in active disease with symptoms.
 TB and HIV make each other worse.
-Worldwide, TB is the leading cause of death in HIV+ people.
-For more information on TB, please see our Tuberculosis info sheet.
+Worldwide, TB is the leading cause of death in people living with HIV.
+For more information on TB, please see our article on Tuberculosis.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.

 Internet search results.
 Be careful when providing personal information!
 Before

 adding your comment, please read TheBody.com's Comment Policy.)